wvanbergen/blogposts/restful_considered_harmful.md

     POST /orders/42/ship
 ```

 This is not only clearer, it also allows you to authorize and validate those transactions separately.
-Both transaction affect the data differently, and potentially the person that is allowed to administer the payment of the order may not be the same as the person shipping it.
+Both transactions affect the data differently, and potentially the person that is allowed to administer the payment of the order may not be the same as the person shipping it.

 ## What about mass-assignment?